JeongJaeSoon/project_SYDER_server-repo/readme.md

 - Classification of detailed order status
 #####
-    - The cart is stopping  | 100 : Assignment completed / 101 : Receiver consent / 102 : Receiver reject
+    - The cart is stopping  | 100 : Assignment completed / 101 : Receiver consent
     - The cart is waiting   | 200 : Wating at starting point / 201 : Waiting at arrival point
     - The cart is moving    | 300 : Moving to arrival point / 301 : Moving to starting point
-    - Order status          | 400 : Order end / 401 : Order cancel
+    - Order status          | 400 : Order end / 401 : Order cancel / 402 : Receiver reject
     - Etc                   | 900 : Waiting for cart assignment

 ### [2020.05.10 ~ 2020.05.17]